aadonskoy/RustyID/README.md

   6. You cannot fake being someone else, with asymmetric encryption, you assert that you are the only one with the specified username, without giving up your identity.

 ## Establish the connection on a private network
-To use RustyID on your own private network, you have to set up your own singaling server, see [signlaing] (https://github.com/rasviitanen/rustysignal) for more information on this.
+To use RustyID on your own private network, you have to set up your own singaling server, see [signaling](https://github.com/rasviitanen/rustysignal) for more information on this.